An easy, nutritious and warming dish.

 Carrots have an inherent sweetness and it is emphasised when you sauté them in ghee.
 This recipe compliments that sweetness with the bite of the green chilli, the warmth of sweet spices like cardamom, cloves and cinnamon, and the crunch of onions and nuts.
 You will really enjoy it.

-If you are looking for more rice recipes, do try Spicy Eggplant Rice, Cumquats Rice, Rice and Cauliflower Pilaf, Lemon Rice, or Pepper Cumin Rice.
+If you are looking for similar Rice recipes, do try Spicy Eggplant Rice, Cumquats Rice, Rice and Cauliflower Pilaf, Lemon Rice, or Pepper Cumin Rice.
 Barley Pilaf is pretty good too.

 You can browse all of our Rice dishes here.
 Or find all of our Carrot recipes here.
 Take some time and explore all of our Indian recipes.
 Or browse our Early Summer recipes here.